waldrain/waldrain.github.io/moniwonig.md

 - helped joerg with EGS + OGS renovation: water installation EGS + OGS, kitchen electricity EGS
 - joerg bought [Erdkabel NYY-J 5x2,5 mm²](https://www.bauhaus.info/erdkabel/erdkabel-nyy-j-5x25-mm/p/12180856) 50 m eur 82.10

+### PVS

+Short for PV South.
+Set up a grid-bound PV system on top of the wood stack on the south border using 3 x 300W microcontroller, each of them fed by 4 x [Wuerth](/pv#wuerth) 75 W panels, each one feeding a different phase of the south 3-phase electricity.

+done:

+- built and covered wood stack
+- built framework to hold panels

+todo:

+- mount the 12 panels
+- connect a new 3-phase outlet to plug in the PVS system
+- solder the three groups of 4 pv panels in parallel
+- mount and connect the three microinverters to the 3-phase plug
+- test behaviour of the wld electricity meter; does it run backwards, or ignore the PV power?

+### done 2024-05-11

+- split and stack remaining waldrain firewood
+- build wood stack roof

 ## todo

 - prepare temporary lumber storage platform on waldrain for 4-9 m3 of fresh sawn oak and ash
-- split and stack remaining waldrain firewood
-- build wood stack roof
 - install the PV panels and microinverters on the wood stack
 - repair/rebuild furniture storage on waldrain
 - calculate PV panels required for waldrain